Anesthesia Pharmacology Chapter

 - isoproterenol (Isuprel)

-All cardiac cells may show pacemaker activity:
+- All cardiac cells may show pacemaker activity: - true

 - false

-Mechanism(s) of antiarrhythmic drug action:
+- Mechanism(s) of antiarrhythmic drug action: - disrupting re-entrant pathways

 - preventing delayed afterdepolarizations